 Examples of third parties include but are not restricted to Greater Manchester Police, Local Authorities, Greater Manchester ICS including the Salford Locality Team, Public Health England (PHE), Greater Manchester Mental Health Trust, Salford CVS and other voluntary sector partners.

-The length of time we will retain your information depends on who you are and the type of information.
-In general we will retain the information you provide for the purposes set out in this notice for a period 8 years after the last contact with you.
+The length of time we will retain your information depends on who you are and the type of information we hold.
+In general, we will retain the information you provide for the purposes set out in this notice for a period of not more than 8 years after the last contact with you.
 The circumstance where this may be different includes if you are under the age of 18 when you start receiving services from us or if you are subject to the Mental Health Act.
 CCTV data is reviewed regularly and is retained for a period of 3 months.

 The following information is intended to help you understand you rights in relation to personal and sensitive data as provided by either the Data Protection Act (1998) or the General Data Protection Regulation 2016.